Into The Taiga: Horse Trekking Through Northern Mongolia & A Visit With The Tsaatan Reindeer Herders

 Unique among most national parks, Khovsgol is home to many nomadic herding families, including the Tsaatan reindeer people who have lived there for thousands of years.
 The people of Khovsgol are deeply tied to the natural world within which they live, and follow ancient herding traditions - moving with their herds to follow the grass.
 We'll have the opportunity to witness this way of life firsthand through close interactions facilitated by our local guides.
 We’ve developed dear friendships with a couple of these families on our previous trips, and look forward to visiting with them again.

-Day 1: Arrive in Ulaanbaatar and meet for dinner and lodging at the local Guesthouse.
+Day 1: Arrive in Ulaanbaatar and meet up at our ger camp just outside of the city.
 Accommodation is a traditional Ger (yurt) or shared room.

 Day 2: After breakfast we’ll head to the large, open-air market, Narantuul, where the locals shop for anything and everything.
 We'll gear up for the trip with yak sweaters and socks, cashmere beanies, and "dels" - the warm robes worn by the locals - a must-have for cozy riding in the chilly north.
-In the evening, following a delicious dinner, we'll see a traditional musical performance featuring Tuvan throat singers, various musical ensembles, and contortionists!
+In the evening, following a delicious dinner, we'll head back to our ger camp just outside of the city.

 Day 3: Board an hour and a half flight to Murun, capital of the Khovsgol province.
 Enjoy a traditional Mongolian lunch and then drive three hours along one of the typical Mongolian rough roads to Lake Khovsgol.
 Here we will spend the night at a gorgeous ger camp on the shores of the crystalline lake.